rbpatt2019/ToDonePy/README.rst

 Known Bugs
 ----------
 - Test fails when called with ``--edit`` as ``result.output == 1``, likely teh result of a hung editor.
-- There is a noticeable lag when calling ``to doing``.
-Likely the result of reading from a file, to ``pd.DataFrame``, and then back to a file.

 Recent Changes
 --------------